The “drawing over other apps” permission

 Besides this tricky permission there are more permissions RN adds automatically and are not essential for the app building.
 One of them is the READ_PHONE_STATE, a permission that reads data that most users will not want to give and they might not install the app because of that.

-The simple way to remove this type of permission, is by deleting its xml code line from the original Android Manifest file in android/app/src/main
+The simple way to remove this type of permission, is by deleting its xml code line from the original Android Manifest file in android/app/src/main.

-If this tactic doesn’t work and the the permission gets auto generated again, then, you need to add to it the prop, tools:node
+If this tactic doesn’t work and the the permission gets auto generated again, then, you need to add to it the prop, tools:node with to value “remove” as we did before.
+Just to clarify again, we do this in the original android/app/src/main/AndroidManifest.xml file because we want these permissions to be removed for all versions of the app.
+So we have:

 <uses-permission tools:node=”remove” android:name=”android.permission.READ_PHONE_STATE” />